-VI.F.2.b) Fellows should have eight hours off between scheduled clinical work and education periods.
-(Detail)
+Fellows should have eight hours off between scheduled clinical work and education periods. ^(Detail)

-VI.F.2.b).(1) There may be circumstances when fellows choose to stay to care for their patients or return to the hospital with fewer than eight hours free of clinical experience and education.
-This must occur within the context of the 80-hour and the one-day-off-in-seven requirements.
-(Detail)

-Background and Intent: While it is expected that fellow schedules will be structured to ensure that fellows are provided with a minimum of eight hours off between scheduled work periods, it is recognized that fellows may choose to remain beyond their scheduled time, or return to the clinical site during this time-off period, to care for a patient.
+Background and Intent: There may be circumstances when fellows choose to stay to care for their patients or return to the hospital with fewer than eight hours free of clinical experience and education.
+This occurs within the context of the 80-hour and the one-day-off-in-seven requirements.
+While it is expected that fellow schedules will be structured to ensure that fellows are provided with a minimum of eight hours off between scheduled work periods, it is recognized that fellows may choose to remain beyond their scheduled time, or return to the clinical site during this time-off period, to care for a patient.
 The requirement preserves the flexibility for fellows to make those choices.
 It is also noted that the 80-hour weekly limit (averaged over four weeks) is a deterrent for scheduling fewer than eight hours off between clinical and education work periods, as it would be difficult for a program to design a schedule that provides fewer than eight hours off without violating the 80-hour rule.

+VI.F.2.b)

-VI.F.2.c) Fellows must have at least 14 hours free of clinical work and education after 24 hours of in-house call.
-(Core)
+Fellows must have at least 14 hours free of clinical work and education after 24 hours of in-house call. ^(Core)